 • Action-oriented, including words like “Get Started” or “Learn More.”

-• Trust Signals: Financial websites must include certifications (e.g., FDIC), partner logos, and client testimonials to establish credibility.
+• Financial websites must include certifications (e.g., FDIC), partner logos, and client testimonials to establish credibility.

-• Transparency: Clear disclosure of fees, terms, and conditions fosters trust by making information easily accessible to users.
+• Clear disclosure of fees, terms, and conditions builds trust by making information easily accessible to users.

 In addition to security and compliance, a well-structured financial website should also clearly communicate important legal and user-protection information.
 Key elements include: